Policy Gradient-Driven Noise Mask: Results Discussion

 \section{Results \& Discussion}

+We start by our experiment by explaining the intermediate (or heated) model concept experimentally in Table \ref{table:heated_model}.
+The results demonstrate the evolution of model entropy through different stages of training and input types.
+Initially, the heated model shows high entropy (0.7156) with normalized input, indicating a state of uncertainty.
+When trained with noisy input, the entropy decreases significantly (0.3294), suggesting improved robustness.
+After finetuning on the target domain, the heated model achieves the lowest entropy (0.3177) among all models, including normal and CutMix variants.
+This low entropy, combined with competitive performance metrics, indicates that the finetuned heated model has learned more effectively from the data compared to other approaches.
+Notably, while the finetuned heated model and CutMix model have similar accuracy (balanced accuracy of 0.5211 and 0.5225, respectively), the finetuned model's lower entropy suggests more confident and potentially more reliable predictions.

-Table \ref{tab:resnet10_performance} compares the performance of lightweight Resnet-10 and baseline Resnet-50 models with and without the gradient policy technique.
-The intermediate models obtained by policy gradient technique is fine-tuned on RadImagenet using normal training.
-For both model sizes, applying the gradient policy improves all metrics, compare to normal training.
+Table \ref{tab:resnet_performance2} compares the performance of lightweight Resnet-10 and baseline Resnet-50 models with and without the gradient policy technique in different augmentations settings (hard augmentation: CutMix \cite{yun2019cutmix}: soft augmentation: AugMix \cite{hendrycks2019augmix}, AutoAug \cite{cubuk2018autoaugment}, RandAug \cite{cubuk2020randaugment}).
+The intermediate model obtained by policy gradient technique is fine-tuned RadImageNet.
+For both model sizes, applying the gradient policy improves all metrics, compare to normal training and provides competitive results with CutMix.

 Table \ref{tab:unseen} shows the results on enhanced medical imaging datasets.
 It reports the F1 scores of feature extractor Resnet-50 backbone (pretrained with ImageNet-1K, RadImageNet, and RadImageNet intermediate model with gradient policy, respectively) and evaluated using MLP over extracted feature vectors.
 The intermediate model with gradient policy achieves the highest F1 scores on 11 out of 13 datasets, demonstrating strong generalization to unseen medical imaging concepts.
 The improvements are especially significant for the small-scale datasets.
 It is categorized into three: the small datasets is less than 10,000 samples, mid-scale dataset range is between 10,000 and 30,000 samples, and the large-scale datasets are over 100,000 samples.